BGforgeNet/bg2-tweaks-and-tricks/docs/modding.md

 ## Faster forging dialogs

 You can easily add your items to the crafting lists.
-Copy-paste the example into your mod and edit the list as necessary.
+Copy-paste the example into your mod and edit the APPEND list as necessary.
 When TnT is installed after your mod, it will see your items in `g_forge.2da` and add them to the corresponding dialogs.

 ```
 <<<<<<<< .../tnt-inlined/g_forge.2da